-- 1.1 Annual Dialogue meetings of all participants that raise the issue on the global political agenda through press releases, interviews and presentations of Dialogue Ambassadors. - 1.2 Presentations at key meetings: Bonn Freshwater Conference, Rio+10, Third World Water Forum, ICID Congress in Montreal 2003, and meetings of the UN Conventions.
+- 1.1 Annual Dialogue meetings of all partners and participating organisations that raise the issue on the global political agenda through press releases, interviews and presentations of Dialogue Ambassadors. - 1.2 Presentations at key meetings: Bonn Freshwater Conference, Rio+10, Third World Water Forum, ICID Congress in Montreal 2003, and meetings of the UN Conventions and others as appropriate.

 Initial discussions at the Colombo planning and design meeting focused on creating legitimacy for the Dialogue through a new structure (a "Forum" through which a large number of stakeholders would be democratically represented)3.
 Subsequent discussions among the organisations involved in the planning (the Dialogue Working Group) rejected such a Forum as unrealistic, since it would never reach the proper level of representation required for credible outcomes.
-Instead, the organisations felt that legitimacy could better be derived from the legitimacy that the organisations that are involved in the effort have (i.e., the mandates of FAO, UNEP and WHO as UN organisations and the legitimacy of the membership and mandates of the others).
+Instead, the organisations felt that this legitimacy could better be derived from the partner organisations themselves (i.e., the mandates of FAO, UNEP and WHO as UN organisations and the legitimacy of the membership and mandates of the others).